 - What leash should you wear on a lake? - A waist leash or ankle leash.
 The environment and weather should determine what you type you should use!

 - When should I wear a leash? - ALWAYS.
 Never get on the water without a leash, it could save your life.
 If you do not have the right leash for the right environment, do not go out.

 Remember ~ The right leash will save your life

-If you’ve enjoyed reading this blog, then you can check out more of our safety advice here and don’t forget you can also follow us across our social media channels where you’ll find lots more information and advice on our products and all things paddleboarding!
+If you’ve enjoyed reading this blog, then you can check out more of our safety advice here, such as our Wind and Tides basics and don’t forget you can also follow us across our social media channels where you’ll find lots more information and advice on our products and all things paddleboarding!